 - By dining out you are supporting the community and giving a boost to local businesses and residents.
 It is also a break for you from the kitchen!
 Enjoy the fresh scenery, the service and, of course, the delicious food!

 Be Prepared for Changes

 Nothing stays the same and guidelines and practices may vary between establishments, communities, counties and states.
 Current COVID-19 case numbers, phased timelines and more may impact protocols.
+Defer to the current Lane County guidelines.
 Restaurants may open or close without notice.
 Be ready with a mask and a healthy dose of patience and understanding, and you'll be ready to return to dining out!